 - Obsolete inventory: Keep an eye out for obsolete inventory, or items that have been in inventory for a long time and are not selling.
 Obsolete inventory should be expensed by writing off the value of the inventory to cost of goods sold.
 Every inventory audit program requires the auditor to ask company managers about obsolete inventory.

 - All tags collected: Every physical inventory item is tagged, and the tag lists the number of items, a product description, and the cost of the items tagged.
 If you’re a sporting goods retailer, for example, you might carry a box of 50 baseball gloves in inventory.
 All inventory tags generated from the accounting system must be placed on inventory and checked during an inventory count.

-The AUD test includes several questions on inventory counts, so make sure that you understand these concepts.
+The AUD test includes several questions on inventory counts, so make sure that you study enough to understand these concepts well.

 Materiality is defined as a dollar amount that is large enough to be relevant to a financial statement reader, and there is not a set dollar amount that is considered material for every audit.
 The most important aspect of materiality is a misstatement of net income, because net income is a key metric used to value a company.

 But here’s the kicker:

 During audit planning, the audit staff will decide on a level of tolerable misstatement for each account balance.
 If, for example, the balance of accounts receivable is $2 million, the auditor may decide that any misstatement greater than $500 is material, which means an adjusted entry should be posted.